yarml/HeliumOS/README.md

 * [Memory management]
 * [Mathematical proof for formulas used in the OS]

+# 3rd Party tools
+While the code for HeliumOS is completely original, transforming this source code into binaries that can boot on bare metal is a task which is handled by a number of 3rd party tools developped indepedently from HeliumOS:

+* [Bootboot]: Boot HeliumOS from UEFI environment.
+* [Gnu Compiler Collections]: Compile C source code.
+* [Nasm]: Assemble assembly source code.
+* [Gnu Make]: Execute build commands.
+* [Gnu efi]: Used by bootboot.
+* [mkbootimg]: Make bootiable images from the initrd and kernel binary.
+* [Qemu]: Emulate an x86-64 PC.
+* [Edk2]: Provide binaries for UEFI for Qemu.

+# Resources
+This project is only possible because of th following resources:

+* [OSDev Wiki].
+Compresses the information found in the below manuals to be more intelligible, although sometimes innacurate.
+* [Intel® 64 and IA-32 Architectures Software Developer’s Manuals].
+Especially the 3rd volume.
+* [AMD64 Architecture Programmer's Manual].
+Especially the 2nd volume.
+* [Bootboot Protocol Specification].
+Describing how Bootboot works.

 <!-- Raw links  -->
 [buildsys/]: buildsys/
 [kernel/]: kernel/